fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> How can I deal with the terrible knowledge that I am the mediocre programmer?

 > What are the languages that are big code base friendly/efficient?
 Is it mostly java and c# ?

 > Will there be any future with complex coding with react and the front end or is the only hope with backend or maybe programming for mobile apps?